 Add strawberries to a salad, raspberries to oatmeal, or blueberries to a batch of weekend pancakes.
 You can even make elderberry syrup, which you can take by the teaspoon or add to a hot beverage.

 You’ve probably heard people say drinking orange juice can help battle the common cold.
 But did you know that eating citrus fruits in their whole form is even more effective?

-Citrus fruits are rich in protective antioxidants like vitamin C, which can help to boost your immune system and make you less susceptible to illness.
+Citrus fruits are rich in protective antioxidants like vitamin C, which can help to support your immune system and make you less susceptible to illness.